-When filmmaker Cecil B. DeMille built the largest set in movie history in 1923, it included 21 giant sphinxes lining a path to an 800-foot-wide temple.
-The set was for the black-and-white silent film The Ten Commandments, which was filmed in the sand dunes of Guadalupe, Calif.
+Visit the Guadalupe-Nipomo Dunes, one of the world’s largest intact dune ecosystems, which stretch across 18 miles of coastline.
+At the Dunes Center, learn about filmmaker Cecil B. DeMille's 1923 set from The Ten Commandments.
+When DeMille built the largest set in movie history in 1923, it included 21 giant sphinxes lining a path to an 800-foot-wide temple.
+The set was for the black-and-white silent film The Ten Commandments.

-Twelve miles north, rent dune buggies at Oceano Dunes State Vehicular Recreation Area.
+Speed it up 12 miles north and rent dune buggies at Oceano Dunes State Vehicular Recreation Area.
 Don't miss a beautiful stroll along a 1.5-mile boardwalk at Oso Flaco Lake.
 Parking is $5.

 For more information: